ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 1. First, brainstorm in pairs to do the **Object-Oriented Design** for a Student class.
 What data should we store about Students?
 Come up with at least 4 different instance variables.
 What are the data types for the instance variables?

-2. Write a Student class below that has your 4 instance variables and write at least 3 different constructors: one that has no parameters and initializes the instance variables to default values, one that has 4 parameters to set the instance variables, and one that has 1 parameter for the most important instance variable and uses defaults for the others.
+2. Write a Student class below that has your 4 instance variables and write a constructor that has 4 parameters to set all of the instance variables.

 3. Add a print() method that uses System.out.println to print out all the instance variables.

-4. Add a main method that constructs at least 3 Student objects using the 3 different constructors and then calls their print() methods.
+4. Add a main method that constructs at least 2 Student objects using the constructor with different values and then calls their print() methods.

 .. activecode:: challenge-5-2-Student-class
   :language: java
   :autograde: unittest

-  Create a class Student with 4 instance variables, 3 constructors, and a print method.
-Write a main method that creates 3 Student objects with the 3 different constructors and calls their print() method.
+  Create a class Student with 4 instance variables, a constructor, and a print method.
+Write a main method that creates 2 Student objects with the constructor and calls their print() method.
   ~~~~
   /** class Student
    * with 4 instance variables,
-   * 3 constructors, a print method,
+   * a constructor, a print method,
    * and a main method to test them.
    */
    public class Student